ngosang/trackerslist/README.md

 * [aria2 bash script 2](https://github.com/wuyuansushen/aria2c_TrackersList) to add these trackers to [aria2](https://github.com/aria2/aria2)

 ### Third-party online tools
+* [Github Feeds API](https://docs.github.com/en/rest/activity/feeds): You can use github feature for rss/atom feed, [mirror in RSS](https://github.com/ngosang/trackerslist/commits/master.atom)
+* [IPFS Upload](https://hatthieves.es/ipfs-upload/): The main concern is the URL contains the hash and it changes with each update.
+The goal of this project is to have a static URL that always returns updated trackers.
+If you have the IPFS URL, it will get out of date quickly.
+From the official page: [IPFS Tech](https://ipfs.tech/) *"However, this doesn't mean you need to remember a long string of CIDs — IPFS can find the latest version of your file using the IPNS decentralized naming system, and DNSLink can be used to map CIDs to human-readable DNS names."*, [sample mirror in IPF](https://ipfs.io/ipfs/QmV6nVTAgBzYM2dAbnCiNS7SacUnUdRbvPBTQioTSaB84g)
 * [torrenteditor](http://torrenteditor.com) to add these trackers to your .torrent files
 * [magnets](https://madeby.lynx.pink/magnets/) to add these trackers to your magnet links